2025–26 National League

 The 2025–26 National League season, known as the Enterprise National League for sponsorship reasons, is the 11th season under the title of the National League, the 22nd season consisting of three divisions, and the 47th season overall.

 Enterprise Rent-A-Car were confirmed as the new sponsors for the National League on 23 June 2025 after agreeing a multi-year deal, replacing Vanarama.

 National League

 Twenty-four teams compete in the league – eighteen returning teams from the previous season, two teams relegated from EFL League Two, two teams promoted from the National League North and two teams promoted from the National League South.

-However, Morecambe were suspended in July 2025 after the club failed to reach a deadline on their finances to the league, with their opening fixtures in the competition postponed.
+Morecambe were suspended in July 2025 after the club failed to reach a deadline on their finances to the league, with their opening fixtures in the competition postponed.
+The club's suspension was lifted three weeks later after the club was taken over by the Panjab Warriors consortium, allowing them to take part.
+On the final match day the top 2 teams Rochdale and York City played each other in a game where the winner won the National League.
+In that game Rochdale scored in the 96th minute, only for York City to equalize in the 106th.